yeppog/tp/docs/DeveloperGuide.md

 - 3a.
 The given index is invalid.

     - 3a1.
 TaskMaster2103 shows an error message.

       Use case resumes at step 2.

 #### Use case: UCT05 - Filter task list by done status

 ##### MSS

-1. User requests to list tasks that are undone.
+1. User requests to list tasks that are done.

-2. TaskMaster2103 shows a list of tasks.
+2. TaskMaster2103 shows a list of done tasks.

    Use case ends.

-#### Use case: UCT06 - Filter task list by done status

-##### MSS
+##### Extensions

-1. User requests to list tasks that are undone.
+- 1a.
+User requests to list tasks that are undone.

-2. TaskMaster2103 shows a list of tasks.
+    - 1a1.
+TaskMaster2103 shows a list of undone tasks.

       Use case ends.

-#### Use case: UCT07 - Filter task list by tag
+#### Use case: UCT06 - Filter task list by tag

 ##### MSS